nexageapps/AI/SECURITY.md

 3. Fill out the form with details

 #### Option 2: Direct Contact
-- **Email:** Create an issue with title "SECURITY: [Brief Description]" and we'll provide a secure contact method
+- **GitHub Issue:** Create a private issue with title "SECURITY: [Brief Description]" and we'll provide a secure contact method
 - **LinkedIn:** [Karthik Arjun](https://www.linkedin.com/in/karthik-arjun-a5b4a258/)

 ### What to Include in Your Report